What is alcohol use disorder?

-Causes many injuries.
+Causes many injuries

-Increases the risk of physical and sexual assault.
+Increases the risk of physical and sexual assault

-Young people under age 21 who drink are more likely to carry out or be the victim of a physical or sexual assault after drinking than others their age who do not drink.
+Underage youth who drink are more likely to carry out or be the victim of a physical or sexual assault after drinking than others their age who do not drink.

-Can lead to other problems.
+Can lead to other problems

-Drinking can cause teens to have trouble in school or with the law.
-Teens who drink are more likely to use other drugs than teens who don’t.
+Drinking may cause youth to have trouble in school or with the law.
+Drinking alcohol also is associated with the use of other drugs.

-Increases the risk of cancer.
+Increases the risk of alcohol problems later in life

-Symptoms of alcohol poisoning include:
+Symptoms of alcohol overdose include:

 - Slow heart rate